Local Minimum Wage Frequently Asked Questions

 Of the 100 cities located in the nine-county region considered the Bay Area, 25 have adopted a Local Minimum Wage.
 Six (6) of the 14 cities in Alameda County have a local minimum wage including: Alameda, Berkley, Emeryville, Fremont, Oakland, and San Leandro.

 The City Council adopted a local minimum wage on April 14, 2020.
-The first increase will take place January 1, 2021.
+The first increase took place January 1, 2021.
+Subsequent increases will occur each January 1, per the ordinance requirements for small and large employers.

 If your employer is currently not paying the State required minimum wage, you can contact The State of California Department of Labor at www.labor.ca.gov to file a claim.
 If the City of Hayward adopts a local minimum wage, the City of Hayward will establish a point of contact for possible violations once the local minimum wage goes into effect.